 Creating an adaptive color palette

-You can start by visiting the Leonardocolor.io and enter you “key colors”.
+You can start by visiting Leonardocolor.io and enter your “key colors”.
 These are a list of colors referenced to generate a color lightness scale (from black, to each key color, to white).
 Much like key frames, key colors are single points in which additional colors will be interpolated.

 Each key color is automatically sorted and placed in your color scale according to its lightness, so the perceptual distribution of color lightnesses is handled automatically (based on HSLuv lightness values).
 This uniform method of distributing colors helps to equalize the color scale so that you don’t see dramatic shifts in lightnesses as you change or add key colors.

 Sometimes a direct path through colorspace does not yield the most appealing colors.
 Check out this article if you want to learn more on this topic.
 Adding additional key colors will help to direct the interpolation path in your color scale.
 As you enter these values, the gradient will update to display the scale you’re creating.

 Another way you can affect the output of your color scale is by selecting which color space to interpolate values.
 The color scale is generated in LCH color space by default, but you can alternatively use LAB, HSL, HSLuv, HSV, RGB, and even the CIECAM02 color appearance model.

 Depending on the type of color scale you’re creating, and the specific key colors that you input, certain color spaces may work better than others.
 I’ve written more detail on this and how it can affect color scales and choices in the article Colorimetry and the cartography of color.